Asset Tracking and the Film Industry

 The faster you set everything up, the higher the morale, the less money you need to spend on venues, the easier it is to meet deadlines, and the better the performances.
 This is an extra breath of fresh air if your actors don’t like waiting around.
 If, while they’re standing around in their coats with their breath on the wind, every coffee gets them more and more riled up, less time on setup is more than welcome, unless their frustration is going to improve their performance in which case you can deliberately go slowly.

 As well as this, production is broken up into teams.
 So, so, so many teams.
 There’s the lighting team, the sound team, the camera teams, in fact, there’s almost a team for everything in order to capture life as closely as possible.
 With itemit, it’s a lot easier to delegate and trust that the teams are doing everything that they should be.
 You’ll be able to sit back and know that the lighting team have inventoried and managed their equipment efficiently, and so they’ll know sooner if something goes wrong.
-This means that there’ll be less breakdowns on set, whether that’s in terms of a floodlight, as itemit can give reminders about when equipment needs to be serviced, or if it’s in terms of the director.
+This means that there’ll be fewer breakdowns on set, whether that’s in terms of a floodlight, as itemit can give reminders about when equipment needs to be serviced, or if it’s in terms of the director.

 One of the best things about the movie business is that it’s always growing and it’s always improving (in general, there are some recent films that can be ignored here).
 The technology itself, though, is always improving.
 It’s more important than ever to keep track of your assets, because there’s always something new that has a new purpose that you might want to invest in.
 If you want the next “steadicam”, and think it’ll improve your film, you can more easily see how well it fits in with your existing equipment.

 This is also related to how a lot of equipment works.
 You may have a camera but that’s not necessarily enough.
 Technically, yes, it is enough.
 If you have a good vision and good planning and good actors, all you need is a smartphone to make movie magic.
 However, if you’re making something with more of a budget or something that you want to be more crisp and professional, your camera may have a variety of things that need to be added to it.
 It’s helpful, therefore, to be able to link the shotgun mic to the tripod to the camera to the “dead cat” to the lenses with the itemit app.
-Then, you’ll be able to build what you need to much faster.
+Then, you’ll be able to build what you need much faster.
 If you instantly know where everything is and if it’s linked together, less time is wasted and more filming is done.

 Of course, there are also props.
 If prop managers can inventory more efficiently and better, then it’s a much more instant process of “have you got this?” “one second…” *checks the itemit app* “Yeah”, rather than having to rely on memory.
 This cuts down on the possibility of buying duplicates and because the assets are tracked, props can be found a lot more quickly meaning that there’s more time for other things, or more time to look at more props and find the one that looks the best for your movie.